muquit/privategpt/README.md

     SHOW_PROJECT_URL = True
     SHOW_SIDEBAR = True
     ASK_ME_TEXT = "Ask me anything about your documents"

+    # Custom system prompt.
+Please look at Custom Prompts section
+    # in README.md for examples
+    # added in v1.0.3
+    CUSTOM_PROMPT = """
+    Given the following context, answer the question using only the provided information.
+If the answer isn't found in the context, respond with 'I cannot answer this based on the provided context.'

+    Context:
+    {context}

+    Question: {question}

+    Answer: Let me analyze the context and provide a detailed response.
+    """

     # Change if ollama is running on a different system on
     # your network or somewhere in the cloud.
 Please look